-The Committee also monitors the results of the Say-on-Pay vote and considers those results in determining compensation policies and decisions.
-At our 2013 Annual Meeting, 95% of votes cast on the Say-on-Pay resolution approved the compensation program described in our 2013 proxy statement, up from 81% the prior year.
-Although our Say-on-Pay approval increased significantly from the prior year's results, management continued the dialogue with proxy advisors and investors to better understand investors' concerns regarding executive compensation and governance.
-Given the most recent Say-on-Pay vote results, the Committee did not implement any major changes to the executive compensation program in 2013.
+The Committee considers input from stockholders, including the result of the annual Say-on-Pay vote, in determining compensation policies and decisions.
+At our 2015 Annual Meeting, over 94% of votes cast on the Say-on-Pay resolution approved the compensation program described in our 2015 proxy statement.
+In an effort to maintain this strong support from stockholders, management has continued to review proxy advisor and investor concerns regarding executive compensation and governance.
+The Say-on-Pay vote result was one of many factors the Committee considered in deciding to not implement any major changes to the executive compensation program in 2015.